Rycieos/profile-manager/README.md

 on every machine before running your bootstrap.

 To be useful, every repo must have lines in the `files` array.
-The first part of the line is the filename of the file you want to have linked, from the repo root.
+The first part of the line is the filename of the file you want to have linked, relative to the repo root.
 The second part is the location that you want it to be linked to.
 For example, the "voom" file above is a script in the repo root.
 I want to be able to run it when I want, so I link it to "~/bin/voom".
-The link fill force replace files, so make sure you don't have any naming conflicts.
+The link will force replace files, so make sure you don't have any naming conflicts.

 Optionally, the `depends` array can be set.
 Each value in the array is a command that is searched for.
 If any are not found on the machine, the repo